 MineARC’s Refuge Chamber Refurbishment Program transforms damaged, worn or second-hand chambers into fully functioning, certified refuge chambers that look as good as new.

 In the first half of 2017, MineARC successfully refurbished 26 chambers.
-One of which, was a thirteen-year-old chamber MA80 from Gold Fields St Ives, a gold mine located 20km south-east of Kambalda, Western Australia.
+One of which was a thirteen-year-old chamber MA80 from Gold Fields St Ives, a gold mine located 20km southeast of Kambalda, Western Australia.
 Following a refuge chamber audit conducted on-site, MA80 was returned to MineARC Australia’s manufacturing facility in Perth.
-The Series II 12-Person HRM (the original MineSAFE Standard Design) refuge chamber with a free-pour chemical scrubbing system underwent a complete transformation by MineARC’s qualified workshop technicians.
+In addition, the Series II 12-Person HRM (the original MineSAFE Standard Design) refuge chamber with a free-pour chemical scrubbing system underwent a complete transformation by MineARC’s qualified workshop technicians.

 Stages of Refuge Chamber Refurbishment

 With there being a chance that the refuge chamber had incurred structural damage from years of sitting in the harsh underground environment, MineARC’s engineers first performed a comprehensive assessment of the structural integrity of the chamber in order to ascertain what would require full re-fabrication or just repair.